Top 50 Comedies of the 21st Century

 27. 24 HOUR PARTY PEOPLE.
 Never saw it, but really…Is it that funny?
 I can’t imagine it is.

 26. FRANCES HA.
-Perfect place for the quirky Greta Gerwig, who would get her fame as director of Lady Bird.
+Perfect place for the quirky Greta Gerwig (I would also throw in Mistress America) who would get her fame as director of Lady Bird.
 I was surprised my wife didn’t like this as much as I did.

 25. SCHOOL OF ROCK.
 Just like Bad Santa, this is a movie I didn’t find that funny.
 A few funny scenes, great songs, and some touching scenes at the end, but…an average movie at best.
 And I love Jack Black.